KSCU-radio/kscu-site/content/blog/kscu-sports-interview/index.md

 From talking about his drive down here, to the memories of him in a SCU uniform, to a discussion about chicken, Jalen Williams’s heart still bleeds Bronco red.
 He’s humble, down to earth, and a rising star all in the same breath, evidenced by giving a resurging campus radio station some of his time when he didn’t have to.
 Those six minutes were a blur unlike any other, that gave insight to someone who was just like one of us a year ago but was also an out of body experience that illustrated just how far Jalen and the station has come.

 Talk about getting something crossed off the bucket list.
 Jalen is a pro’s pro, and was a great person to interview and get to know.
-You can find our interview with him here at the 26:10 mark.